More from our team sites

-This Sunday, the Bolts from the Blue and exchanged five questions with him.
-Enjoy!take on the San Diego Charger in Week 4 of the regular season.
-To help preview this week's game, I reached out to Richard Wade from
+This Sunday, the Cleveland Browns take on the San Diego Chargers in Week 4 of the regular season.
+To help preview this week's game, I reached out to Richard Wade from Bolts from the Blue and exchanged five questions with him.
+Enjoy!

 Chris: "What is the latest on the Chargers' offensive line?
 Even when healthy, has the line struggled this year?"